Phone cloning: AMPS cloning

 Analogue mobile telephones were notorious for their lack of security.
 Casual listeners easily heard conversations as plain narrowband FM; eavesdroppers with specialized equipment readily intercepted handset Electronic Serial Numbers (ESN) and Mobile Directory Numbers (MDN or CTN, the Cellular Telephone Number) over the air.
 The intercepted ESN/MDN pairs would be cloned onto another handset and used in other regions for making calls.
 Due to widespread fraud, some carriers required a PIN before making calls or used a system of radio fingerprinting to detect the clones.

 CDMA cloning

 A selection of mobile phones that can be cloned.

 Code-Division Multiple Access (CDMA) mobile telephone cloning involves gaining access to the device's embedded file system /nvm/num directory via specialized software or placing a modified EEPROM into the target mobile telephone, allowing the Electronic Serial Number (ESN) and/or Mobile Equipment Identifier (MEID) of the mobile phone to be changed.
-To obtain the MEID of your phone, simply open your phone's dialler and type *#06# to get its MEID number.
+The MEID is typically obtained by dialling *#06#.
 The ESN or MEID is typically transmitted to the cellular company's Mobile Telephone Switching Office (MTSO) in order to authenticate a device onto the mobile network.
 Modifying these, as well as the phone's Preferred Roaming List (PRL) and the mobile identification number, or MIN, can pave the way for fraudulent calls, as the target telephone is now a clone of the telephone from which the original ESN and MIN data were obtained.